 Meanwhile, in Brixton, London’s first ever electric van sharing service was launched in December.
 Funded by Lambeth Council and the government, the electric van is free of charge for businesses to use for a 12-month trial period.
 The hope is that it will encourage businesses to scrap highly polluting vans.

 Such schemes give businesses and individuals a chance to give electronic vehicles a proper test drive before they commit in the long term.
-After all, EVs are the future and more and more people are going to discover the benefits of going electric.
+They then may just be tempted to take the next step and buy one outright.

 Subscribe to our regular newsletter below to become part of the Loop community, and receive regular updates to help you make smart decisions about using less energy.